nfk93/blockchain/README.md

                                       GAS: Positive integer of how much gas to include

         -entry <string>               Default: main.
 Used to specify the entry in the contract to call -amount <uint>                Default: 0.
-Non negative integer of amount included in a contract call -params <string>              Default: "()".
+Non negative integer of amount included in contract call -params <string>              Default: "()".
 Used to specify parameters to include in contract call

   init CODE GAS PREPAID STORAGE
                                       CODE: path to code file
                                       GAS: Positive integer of how much gas to include
-                                      PREPAID: Positive integer of how much prepaid money to attached at contract
+                                      PREPAID: Positive integer of how much prepaid money to attach to contract
-                                      STORAGE: Positive integer of max storage usage for a contract
+                                      STORAGE: Positive integer of max storage usage for contract

   debug-trans5                        Sends 1/20 of your stake to 5 random users in the network